 Plan your shipping strategy

 Setting up your shipping rate is an important part of setting up your business.
-Before you take your first order, you need to decide what shipping strategy you want to use, and then set up how your customers can choose a shipping option.
+Before you take your first order, you need to decide what shipping strategy you want to use, and then set up how your customers can choose a shipping method.

 Your shipping strategy will probably change over time as your store grows.
 One of the first decisions you will need to make is deciding how much to charge for shipping.